arickert/thedigradio/_posts/2018-06-29-the-trump-doctrine-and-its-mandarin-detractors.md

 Thanks to Verso.
-Check out Mistaken Identity: Race and Class in the Age of Trump by Asad Haider versobooks.com/books/2716-mistaken-identity
+Check out [Mistaken Identity: Race and Class in the Age of Trump by Asad Haider](versobooks.com/books/2716-mistaken-identity)

-And register for the Socialism 2018 conference (July 5-8, Chicago!) at socialismconference.org
+And register for the Socialism 2018 conference (July 5-8, Chicago!) at [socialismconference.org](socialismconference.org)

-Support this podcast with $ and access our weekly newsletter at patreon.com/TheDig
+Support this podcast with $ and access our weekly newsletter at [patreon.com/TheDig](patreon.com/TheDig)